-&lt;sup>7These control variables are specified as follows.
+8The control variables are specified as follows.
 Individual controls: own education (college degree or not), own marital status, and own race.
-Parent controls: parents' education (parent with college degree or not), parents' marital status, and parents' race.
-Peer-parent controls: fraction of peers with at least one college-educated parent, fraction of peers with married parents, fractions from each race, and the fraction of peers with working parents from the "other gender" (working fathers when estimating the effect of exposure to working mothers, and vice versa).
+Parent controls: parents' employment, parents' education (college degree or not), parents' marital status, and parents' race.
+Peer-parent controls: fraction of peers with at